 We do our best to deliver your WCM second opinion as quickly as possible.
 In order to provide you the highest quality service, our process is medically rigorous, personalized, and comprehensive.
 The timeline depends on how quickly we can collect your medical records from your medical providers.
 It can take between five and seven business days from the time our physicians receive your medical records to the time your second opinion is delivered to you.

-If all of your care has taken place within the United States, you only need to provide the names and locations of your physicians; our Grand Rounds partner will collect your records.
-If you live in the United States and already have all of your medical records on hand, you can send them directly to Grand Rounds.
+If all of your care has taken place within the United States, you only need to provide the names and locations of your physicians; our Included Health partner will collect your records.
+If you live in the United States and already have all of your medical records on hand, you can send them directly to Included Health.

 Your case cannot be reviewed by an expert until all required records are received.
 Should additional records, labs or imaging become available once your case is underway, we regret that we cannot add them to your case and the expert will not be able to review them.
 If new information does become available while your case is underway, you are welcome to open and pay for a new case.
 We will try to have the same expert review your second case, though that is not guaranteed.

-After carefully reviewing your second opinion request and your medical records, Grand Rounds will determine which WCM specialist is most appropriate to review your online second opinion case.
+After carefully reviewing your second opinion request and your medical records, Included Health will determine which WCM specialist is most appropriate to review your online second opinion case.
 We will try to accommodate any requests for a specific physician, but we cannot guarantee that specialist will be assigned to your case.

 Due to healthcare regulation restrictions, WCM cannot offer medical second opinions to patients who are residents of or have current mailing addresses in Iowa, Louisiana, Maine, Michigan, and North Dakota.
 If you are a resident of one of these states and wish to have an in-person second opinion from a Weill Cornell Medicine physician in the New York City area, we are happy to assist you in making an appointment by dialing 1-855-WCM-WCMU and pressing 1.